 Data labelling.
 It is important to ensure high quality Ground Truth labels of the training dataset.
 Subjective labelling and variability between labelers can introduce systematic and random errors.

 Documentation and Transparency.
 Often the algorithm and data supporting it are not available, or not well documented for all AI solution stakeholders.
-Nevertheless, this makes it difficult to assess the quality of the underlying data.
-Therefore, transparency and careful documentation are important not only on the methodology used in the collection of data, but also for the actual selection and modifications of datasets used for training, validation, and testing.
+Therefore, this makes it difficult to assess the quality of the underlying data.
+Transparency and careful documentation are important not only on the methodology used in the collection of data, but also for the actual selection and modifications of datasets used for training, validation, and testing.
 Therefore, good documentation is fundamental to achieve transparency that would enable verification and traceability.
 Transparency of methods should ensure data quality.
+Beyond CONSORT-AI and SPIRIT-AI reporting guidelines already mentioned, specific checklists in reporting representativeness, completeness, and other data quality characteristics have been devised by the machine learning community

 Human factors.
 It would be insufficient if data quality measures are implemented, unless the developers consider putting in place good data accountability practices for those handling the data to ensure quality and integrity of data is maintained throughout the lineage of data.
 This is also essential for knowledge management and transfer in a highly evolving field.